calvindo-ss/smoothstack_cpp/Day22/README.md

 # Assignment

-## THIS ASSIGNMENT IS NOT COMPLETED YET

 ## Analysis

 Parallelizing the calculation of forceVector of each body significanly speeds up the N-body simulation.
+Lower number of bodies does not take full advantage of extra threads, but rather hurts performance.
+Extra threads increase performance when there are are 1000+ bodies.
+However, 4 vs 8 threads has fairly similar performance with 8 threads with only slightly faster performance.
+After 4 threads there is dimishing returns with 1000 and 2000 bodies.
+With 2000 bodies, there is diminishing returns when increasing the number of threads from 4 to 8.

+When comparing 1 vs 4 threads, 4 threads has approximately twice the performance 1 thread at low body counts.

 ## Multi-threaded N-body problem